 Percentage Calculator

-Calculate percentages, percentage increase/decrease, and find what percentage one number is of another.πŸ”’ All processing happens in your browser.
+Calculate any percentage fast: what percent a number is, percent of a number, and percentage increase or decrease.๐Ÿ”’ All processing happens in your browser.
 Your data never leaves your device.

 How to Use